MobinKhoramjoo/Biomarker-identification-by-multi-omics-analysis/README.md

 This section focuses on the initial steps of data preparation and statistical analysis using R. The goal is to clean and preprocess raw data and identify correlations between biomarkers and clinical variables.

 2. Clustering Analysis (Python)
 The clustering analysis section contains code and resources for grouping patients based on their multi-omics profile.
-Various clustering algorithms may be explored to understand the underlying patterns within the data.

 3. Classification Analysis (Python)
 Here, we delve into the classification analysis to identify predictive biomarkers.
-This involves the development and evaluation of models to classify patients based on specific criteria, contributing to a better understanding of the dataset.
+This involves the development and evaluation of models to classify patients based on adverse clinical outcomes.